msalemor/kubecluster/README.md

 sudo kubeadm init --pod-network-cidr=10.244.0.0/16
 ```

-**Important:** The output of these command provides instructions to get the credentials to log into the cluster and the keys to add other nodes.
-Make sure to backup the keys to connect other nodes.
+**Important:** The output of this command provides instructions to get the credentials to log into the cluster and the keys to add other nodes.
+Make sure to backup the keys to be able to connect other nodes.

 To start using your cluster, you need to run the following as a regular user: